Osamah Sami: Career

-After immigrating to Australia, he began working with a local theatre group and starred in productions from then on.
-The play Trial of Saddam, where he played Saddam Hussein, was written by his father.
-In 2005 he was part of a theatre group that was prevented from entering the United States to perform the play.
+After immigrating to Australia, Sami began working with a local theatre group and starred in their productions.
+His father wrote a musical-comedy called Trial of Saddam, in which Sami played the role of Saddam Hussein.
+After proving a hit amongst the Iraqi community in Australia, it was subsequently due to play sold-out shows in Detroit in the US in 2005.
+But, as this was shortly after the London and Madrid train bombings, the theatre group was prevented from entering the United States to perform the play.